ocaml/ocaml-ci-scripts/README-travis.md

 possible to specify sets of optional dependencies that will be tried instead, e.g. for testing multiple configurations with different set of dependencies.
-These package names do not need to be defined in the `opam` file, they can be any package in the OPAM repository.
+These package names do not need to be defined in the `opam` file, they can be any package in the opam repository.

 ```yaml
 env: